abdullah-radwan/CameraMFD/README.md

 The compiled version should appear in Modules/Plugin folder.

 ## About
-The MFD is based on Orbiter 2016 API, D3D9 client, Visual Studio 2017 and C++.
+Special thanks to [Face](https://www.orbiter-forum.com/members/face.267/) for the camera control logic, and [Gattispilot](https://www.orbiter-forum.com/members/gattispilot.29/) for testing the MFD.

 Any suggestions, bugs and contributes are welcomed.

-Should you have any inquiries, don't hesitate to contact me on [abbodmar@gmail.com](mailto:abbodmar@gmail.com?subject=Camera%20MFD).

 Copyright © Abdullah Radwan